adamhaertter/ROR-SoulLinkEquipment/README.md

 - Hide the debug controls (P, F1)
 - Create the Thunderstore upload
 - Make cooldown (and more?) configurable.
-- Add an icon for Risk of Options UI
 - Add a chat message when the bond happens. (to indicate for Scavengers, too)
 - Test screenshot / instant restart issue
 - Test with Fuel Cell, Bottled Chaos, Gesture.